turingschool/curriculum/source/projects/blogger.markdown

 ### Trying it Out

 If your server isn't running, start it up (`rails server` in your terminal).
 Then go to `http://localhost:3000/articles/` and click EDIT for your first article.
 The file field should show up towards the bottom.
-Click the `Choose a File` and select a small image file (a suitable sample image can be found at http://hungryacademy.com/images/beast.png).
+Click the `Choose a File` and select a small image file.
 Click SAVE and you'll return to the article index.
 Click the title of the article you just modified.
 What do you see?
 Did the image attach to the article?

 When I first did this, I wasn't sure it worked.
 Here's how I checked: